yuliswe/FastchargeAPI/react/docs/docs/intro-use-api.md

 ## Subscribe to a pricing plan

 Before using an API, you must be subscribed to a pricing plan offered by the app.
-Not All pricing plans charge a monthly subscription fee.
+Not All pricing plans charge an active monthly fee.
 And some of the plans offer free quota.

 We will subscribe to the `Free` pricing plan that offers 100 free quota for this app.